yangyuqian/k8s-the-hard-way/overlay-networking.md

 Pods are connected through overlay network, and iptable rules are created dynamically by kube-proxy, traffic to services will be dispatched to the pod IP in the overlay network; The DNS server is also updated dynamically and resolve domains into the virtual cluster IPs.

+Note that kube-proxy doesn't dispatch traffic for Services-Pods, instead, it generates iptable rules and the kernel will handle data forwarding.

+Technically, you can stop the kube-proxy and iptable rules are kept unchanged, so Services will be still available.